Prehistoric cave and rock paintings 🢔 Petroglyphs and rock art 🢔 Archaeological wonders 🢔 Categories of wonders

 Description of area

-The largest Indian gallery of prehistoric art is spread over wide, roughly 40 km² large area.
-Thus far here have been found some 760 caves on seven hills and more than 500 of these caves contain paintings and other artwork.
+The largest Indian gallery of prehistoric art is spread over a wide, roughly 40 km² large area.
+Thus far there have been found some 760 caves on seven hills and more than 500 of these caves contain paintings and other artwork.
 The largest number of caves is on Bhimbetka Hill – 243 caves and Lakha Juar – 178 caves.

 In a wider area around Bhimbetka there are known more than 1,700 rock shelters.
-2 kilometres south-east from Bhimbetka, 1 km east from Bhianpur there is another group of caves with ancient paintings – Chhoti Jamun Jhiri.
+2 kilometers south-east from Bhimbetka, 1 km east from Bhianpur there is another group of caves with ancient paintings – Chhoti Jamun Jhiri.

 Some caves are very small but others can be large enough to take hundreds of people.

 Caves have formed in quartzite rock in the northern fringes of Vindhyachal ranges.
 This hilly area contains numerous low cliffs and many cliffs have very unusual forms.
 The landscape is characterized by enormous boulders of unusual form, often balancing on slopes.
 These stunning features have been created by the weathering of exposed rocks.
 Thus this area represents much interest for geomorphologists as well.

 The hilly area is covered with primeval vegetation – mainly forest of teak and sal – and is characterized by high biodiversity.

 Research shows that Bhimbetka caves could be the oldest exhibit of human life in India – possibly people were living here more than 700,000 years ago.